-As you work with Fatima the Spinner and the Tent in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.
+As you work with The Stranger's Farewell in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.

 1. Tell students that their family members probably know many stories about people who learn many things from adventures like the one they are studying in class with you.
 Tell them that you would like them to find out about some of those stories by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have heard folktales or teaching stories when they were children.
 Say something like this: